 Litespeed can handle up to 6x more requests than NGINX with Drupal 8.

 Interestingly, Apache isn’t quite so far behind with Drupal than it is with Joomla.
 This is most likely due to the lower latency and synchronous design of Apache performing better with the two architectures communicating more efficiently.
 That being said, Litespeed is still able to handle up to 14x more requests than Apache.

 In case you were wondering, Brands such as Tesla, UNICEF and Nokia all use Drupal powered websites.

 4. How much faster is Litespeed with Magento?

 In order to use Litespeed with Magento, a plugin is required.
 It’s called LiteMage and it is available for Magento 1 and Magento 2 directly from Litespeed.
 Unfortunately it is not free and costs $2500USD per year – not exactly a bargain.
 But this does include support, updates and some installation advice.

 Migrating your Magento website to Litespeed is definitely worthwhile though, costs aside.
-Up to 3x more requests per second can be handled and if you’re running a multi-million dollar online store such as the Brands Liverpool FC, Landrover or Nespresso (which are all Magento powered) – what is $2500USD to them really?
+Up to 3x more requests can be handled than on NGINX and if you’re running a multi-million dollar online store – which many Magento powered websites are – what is $2500usd to them really?
 Peanuts.